-The compound with the largest deviation of prediction intervals is (amino-methylsulfanyl-238 phosphoryl)oxymethane (SMILES COP(=O)(SC)N) with an experimental median of 2.69 239 and a prediction interval of 0.74 + - 0.29.
-In this case the prediction is based on two 240 neighbors with very low similarity (0.1 and 0.13).
-Such cases can be eliminated by raising 241 the similarity threshold for neighbors, but that could come at the cost of a larger number of 242 unpredicted compounds.
-The graphical user interface shows for each prediction neighbors 243 and similarities for a critical examination which should make the detection of similar cases 244 rather straightforward.
-245 neighbors with similarities between 0.33 and 0.4.
+The compound with the largest deviation of prediction intervals is (amino-methylsulfanylphosphoryl)oxymethane (SMILES COP(=O)(SC)N) with an experimental median of 2.67 and a prediction interval of 0.43 +/- 0.35.
+In this case the prediction is based on two neighbors with very low similarity (0.1 and 0.13).
+Such cases can be eliminated by raising the similarity threshold for neighbors, but that could come at the cost of a larger number of unpredicted compounds.
+The graphical user interface shows for each prediction neighbors and similarities for a critical examination which should make the detection of similar cases rather straightforward.

+The compound with second largest deviation of prediction intervals is Endosulfan (SMILES O=S1OCC2C(CO1)C1(C(C2(Cl)C(=C1Cl)Cl)(Cl)Cl)Cl) with an experimental median of 1.74 and a prediction interval of 3.44 +/- 1.7.
+In this case the prediction is based on 5 neighbors with similarities between 0.33 and 0.4.
 All of them are polychlorinated compound, but none of them contains sulfur or is a sulfurous acid ester.
 Again such problems are easily identified from a visual inspection of neighbors, and we want to stress the importance of inspecting rationales for predictions in the graphical interface before accepting a prediction.

-The compound with second largest deviation of prediction intervals is Endosulfan (SMILES O=S1OCC2C(CO1)C1(C(C2(Cl)C(=C1Cl)Cl)(Cl)Cl)Cl) with an experimental median of 1.91 and a prediction interval of 3.43 +/-1.52.
-In this case the prediction is based on 5

-253 Summary
+247 Summary

-• beware of over-optimisations and the race for "better" validation results
+- beware of over-optimisations and the race for "better" validation results - reproducible research

-• reproducible research